pgstef/pgstef.github.io/_posts/2018-07-17-back_from_pgday_amsterdam.md

 > Postgres will live, as long as it is useful.

-And... voilà!
+And Voila!
 A long day full of very interesting talks.

 Once again, thanks to the organizers, speakers and people there for making this event a reality!